 A string is a sequence of characters.
 In other words, a string is an array of character data type.
 An instance of a string is called a string literal.
 For instance in C++:

-string s = "HackerEarth";
+string s = "HackerEarth"; is a string literal.

 String Manipulation is a class of problems where a user is asked to process a given string and use/change its data.
 An example question would be a great way to understand the problems that are usually classified under this category.